INST377-UMD/inst377-group-project-lilydinh15/README.md

 DELETE- To delete resources such as removing a city from the database.

 Expectations around know bugs and a road-map for future development

+It might take a while to load if it crashes you can refresh the page.

 In the future we would like to expand and make our website be able to run all over the world.
 We also would like to include social media on our app to share highlights and reach a wider audience.